University-of-Colorado/University-of-Colorado.github.io/admin-saml-sso.markdown

 permalink: /admin-saml-sso
 ---

-This is the documentation for configuring SAML SSO for an organization.
+This is the documentation for configuring SAML SSO for an organization, coming soon.